Skip to content

 Other AI email assistants to watch

-There are a few AI email apps that didn't quite make it due to my strict criteria, but I'd still like to share them with you.
+There are a couple of AI email apps that didn't quite make it due to my strict criteria, but I'd still like to share them with you.
 As they grow, they may incorporate more AI features or become better for personal inbox management, so definitely keep an eye out for them.

 • Mailytica leans customer service, using AI to handle repetitive emails at scale.
 You'll have your own model trained with your company's messages, access email classification, email reply suggestions based on blocks (not on generation), sentiment analysis, and plenty of advanced features to save time and improve consistency.

-• EmailTree used to be part of this list, but the pricing now is a better fit for customer support teams juggling email and Zendesk tickets.
+• EmailTree used to be part of this list, but the pricing is now a better fit for customer support teams juggling email and Zendesk tickets.
 It offers AI and advanced automation features to help you tackle emails quickly and accurately.

 I love the inbox zero feeling.
 I confess I've been having it less and less, so it's time to side with the bots.
 Having AI in your inbox means you'll be able to be more agile with important messages, handle the lower-priority ones gracefully, and throw the rest out the window.